uptownnickbrown/asciify/README.md

 Express app that runs a Twitter bot that responds to @mentions that include images with ASCII art versions of those images.

+## Update August 2018 - Broken by the Twitter API changes :( No plans to fix this app.

 #### Credentials

 Add your Twitter app credentials to config.json with this structure: